• Skip to primary navigation

 Canadian History – please also see our current listings in our shop here.
 (I still need to list some other resources below.)

-• For a high school textbook of Canadian History for the 1900s, our family uses Canada: Our Century, Our Story by John Fielding and Rosemary Evans (published in 2000).
+• For a high school textbook of Canadian History for the 1900s, our family has used Canada: Our Century, Our Story by John Fielding and Rosemary Evans (published in 2000).
 (We used to offer it in our web shop but have discontinued Nelson products in more-recent years and we have none in-stock of this title.)
 It is a good, straightforward history textbook.
 My dad (who taught high school and liked history too) also previewed this book briefly and thought it was a pretty good one.

 • For a study on Canada in the 1900’s to present day, I have liked using the Powerpoint slides created by Mike Zietsma (designed for high school level).